sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     !![MDK](img-3.3.png)

     >`AppName`: Provide a name for example: `MDKCertApp`.
-It is the name of the application on the home screen of the device and it is also be the name of the folder where the client is created.
+It is the name of the application on the home screen of the device and it is also the name of the folder where the client is created.

     >`BundleID`: It should be a unique identifier for your application.
 This controls if the client can be installed side by side with other applications on the device.
 Two applications with the same Bundle ID cannot be installed at the same time on a device.
 In Android, it is known as [application ID](https://developer.android.com/studio/build/application-id).